-Consumer confidence: 2023
+Consumer confidence

 We ended 2023 with a bit of positivity in December, the festive season brought consumer confidence up +2 points, with all 5 measures within the index up on November 2023.
 In fact, the index was up +20 points on December 2022.
 The highest climbing contributing measure was consumers rating of the general economic situation, up +5 points on November 2023.
 The overall headline index score started at -45 in January 2023 and ended the year at -22, up +23 points overall showing steady improvement throughout, but clearly remaining in negative territory.
 Personal financial outlook has hovered close to positive integers, despite cost of living remaining challenging.
-General economic situation has slowly recovered since the Ukraine-Russia conflict affected the outlook in 2022.
+Ratings of the general economic situation have slowly recovered since the Ukraine-Russia conflict affected outlook in